All Guides About Start Here

 Recency signals freshness

-Cold visitors checking a tool they found on Google worry about landing on an abandoned product.
-A date on your most recent blog post, a "last updated" note in your changelog, or a testimonial with a month and year attached all reduce that anxiety without requiring a big customer base.
+New visitors who found you on Google worry they might be looking at an abandoned product.
+A date on your most recent blog post, a "last updated" note in your changelog, or a testimonial with a month and year all reduce that worry.
+You do not need a big customer base to do any of these things.

-Cold visitors stall at pricing more than any other section.
-They are not necessarily unwilling to pay — they are uncertain whether the product is worth it, and the pricing section is where they feel that uncertainty most acutely.
+New visitors hesitate at pricing more than anywhere else.
+They are not necessarily unwilling to pay.
+They are unsure whether the product is worth it.
+The pricing section is where that uncertainty hits hardest.

-The Four Things Cold Visitors Want to See at Your Pricing Section
+Four Things New Visitors Want to See at Your Pricing Section

 1. The price itself — do not hide it or make them calculate it

-2. What they get — a tight bullet list of inclusions, not a wall of features
+2. What they get — a tight bullet list of what is included, not a wall of features

-3. A risk reduction element — free trial, money-back guarantee, or free tier
+3. Something that reduces risk — a free trial, money-back guarantee, or free tier

-4. One line of social proof — a number, a quote, or a stat right next to the CTA button
+4. One line of social proof — a number, a quote, or a stat right next to the sign-up button

-The most effective risk-reduction element for micro SaaS at the cold traffic stage is a free trial, not a freemium tier.
-A 14-day free trial tells the cold visitor: "We are confident enough in this product that we will let you use it before you pay."
-A freemium tier tells them nothing except that some features are paywalled — which creates confusion rather than reducing risk.
+The best way to reduce risk for a small subscription software business at this stage is a free trial, not a free version with paid upgrades (freemium).
+A 14-day free trial tells the visitor: "We are confident enough in this product that we will let you use it before you pay."
+A free version with paid upgrades just tells them some features are locked — which creates confusion instead of reducing risk.

-The Cold Traffic Landing Page Structure That Works
+The Landing Page Structure That Works for New Visitors

 1

-Hero — Outcome headline + subheadline + CTA
+Hero — Result headline + subheadline + sign-up button

 One sentence headline.
 One sentence subheadline naming the audience.
-One CTA button.
+One sign-up button.
 No more.

 2